FAQ's for International Students Accepted to JNA Institute of Culinary Arts

 • Financial documentation that shows you can pay all educational, living, and travel costs for the duration of your program at JNA

-During your visa interview, an officer will determine whether you are qualified to receive an M-1 visa.
+During your visa interview, an officer will determine whether you are qualified to receive an F-1 visa.
 Ink-free, digital fingerprint scans will be taken as part of your application process.
 They are usually taken during your interview, but this varies based on location.
 After your visa interview, your application may require further administrative processing.
 You will be informed by the consular officer if further processing is necessary for your application.

 Q: